maluoi/openxr-explorer/README.md

 Just about everything you see in the GUI is also available in text format when used from the command line!
 If you provide the openxr-explorer application with function or type names as arguments, it'll just dump the results as text to the console instead of launching the GUI.
 Who needs this?
 I don't know!
 I sure didn't, but I hope someone else does :)

 ### Building
 If you just want to use it, see the [Releases](https://github.com/maluoi/openxr-explorer/releases) tab!
 If you want to build it or modify it, then OpenXR Explorer uses cmake.
-Note that this repository uses git submodules, so make sure to clone with `--recursive`, or run `git submodule update --init --recursive` after cloning!

 #### Windows
 From the root directory: